Mecha-Pilot/selenideGradleTest/README.md

 # Running tests from command

 1. Navigate to the project directory in your terminal.
-2. Run the following command to execute all tests:
+2. Run one of the following commands to execute all tests:
-"gradlew test"
+"gradlew test" or "gradlew clean test"